jessepav/lacygoill-wiki-backup/awk/sed.md

     aXb~

 From this point of view, sed is similar to Vim (but different from awk).

-I think that's because sed can only compare a regex to a line.
-And there's no beginning/end of line in the middle of a line.
-So, it wouldn't make sense for sed to interpret `^` and `$` specially.

 OTOH, awk *can* compare a regex to multi-line record...